wiliamsouza/doc/source/pulse/faq/inventory.rst

 How do I inject inventories off-site?
 -------------------------------------

+.. note:: #TODO: Migrate and link here.

 Just use the furnished script:

 Ensure that::